-The MFJ 61xx End-fed Zepp ships assembled and ready to install.
-The lengths of the antenna wire and stub are quite critical and should not be changed.
+The MFJ 62xx Collinear Array ships assembled and ready to install.
+The lengths of the antenna wires and stub are quite critical and should not be changed.
 Use Nylon ropes to support the ends of the antenna from suitable structures or trees.
 If you are using trees for end supports, be sure to allow enough slack, or use some type of pulley and counterweight system to prevent the antenna or rope from breaking when trees sway.
 Suspend the antenna with at least a 50-pound working load nylon rope or equivalent strength weather-resistant non-metallic rope.
 Never use wire or wire core rope to support the ends of any antenna.
 Attach the rope to the end insulators through the empty holes.
 Try to keep the array ends at least five feet from metallic supports (towers, poles, etc.).

-The MFJ 61xx End-fed Zepp requires two tie-off points spaced far enough to accommodate its width/length, and a height at least very close to 1⁄4 wavelength.
+The MFJ 62xx Collinear Array requires two tie-off points spaced far enough to accommodate their width/length, and a height at least close to 1⁄4 wavelength.
 When using two antennas, try to locate the antennas in an "L" or "T" configuration (at right angles) as illustrated in Figure 2.